yangcq/InfoTrackDevelopmentProject/README.md

             return Convert.ToBase64String(algorithm.ComputeHash(Encoding.UTF8.GetBytes(SearchEngine + KeyWord + TargetURL)));
     }
     ```
-3. with this the Trends / History in the UI diagram is all related to the search you just made, much more meaningful than list of random searches.
+3. with this design, the Trends / History in the UI diagram are all related to the search you just made, therefore much more meaningful than a list of random searches.